GTPBD: A Fine-Grained Global Terraced Parcel and Boundary Dataset: Experiments

 \subsection{Semantic Segmentation Results}

 Semantic segmentation plays a vital role in agricultural parcel extraction.
 As summarized in Table~\ref{tab:seg_metrics}, these models exhibit notable discrepancies in segmentation performance, reflecting varying capabilities in modeling fine-grained agricultural boundaries.
 Specifically, the NonLocal model achieved the highest Prec.
-(82.67\%) and OA (80.10\%), indicating strong discrimination with minimal false positives.
+(75.06\%) and OA (79.52\%), indicating strong discrimination with minimal false positives.
 In contrast, Mask2Former demonstrated superior generalization, attaining the best scores in Rec.
-(94.25\%), IoU (69.91\%), and F1-score (82.29\%).
+(74.33\%), IoU (57.16\%), and F1-score (72.74\%).
 These findings highlight a trade-off between precision and recall among different architectures and emphasize the robustness of transformer-based models under complex terraced scenarios.
 Fig. \ref{semantic segmentation result} visually compare the segmentation results on a sample patch, with red highlighting false positives and blue highlighting false negatives.
-More visualization results and the performance of regions could be found in Appendix \ref{app:more_ss} and \ref{app:more_ss_region}.
+As can be observed, conventional semantic segmentation can only distinguish farmland regions from non-farmland areas, but fails to delineate precise parcel boundaries — especially for adjacent parcels that share common borders.
+More visualization results and the performance of regions could be found in Appendix \ref{app:ss_more_results}.